saadomaralzoubi/advanced-js-reading-notes.-/01-prep-and-tdd.md

 ## JS Async/Await:

-Async:
-we use Async await to make our code Asynchronous and both of them are extintions for the promises. async alow us to use a promis inside the function0 await used to wait the promis It makes the code wait until the promise returns a result.
+we use Async await to make our code Asynchronous and both of them are extintions for the promises. async alow us to use a promis inside the function. await used to wait the promis, It makes the code wait until the promise returns a result.

 ## Test-Driven Development: